Vacuum Insulating Glass

 The typical home loses 30% of its heat through windows, so highly insulating windows are an energy efficiency option with a disproportionately large benefit.
 Energy losses related to windows alone account for as much as 25% of total U.S. natural gas usage.

-Well-insulated walls deliver R-12 to R-20 insulation, 3 to 5 times less heat loss than triple glazed windows.
-Why can't windows be as warm as a wall?
+Average to highly insulated walls deliver R-12 to R-31 insulation value, 3 to 8 times less heat loss than triple glazed windows.
+Why can't windows be at least as warm as an average wall?

 Insulating glass manufacturers and window OEMs are looking for new technologies that will allow them to affordably meet today's increasingly stringent energy efficiency standards, to differentiate their products in the marketplace, and to expand profit margins.